synapse2001/Happy_birthday_name/README.md

 # Happy_birthday_name
-My first application that i build to surprise someone on their birthday with a passkey security and gif support.
+A application that i build to surprise someone on their birthday with a passkey security and gif support.

 The passkey is Smile (Case Sensitive).